theNewDynamic/stevebacher.com/content/issue/jobs-and-working-families.md

 images: []

 ---
 **Living Wage**: Our national minimum wage should be increased and regionally adjusted so that a family of four with one wage-earner working full-time at minimum wage can stay out of poverty.
 The minimum wage should automatically be adjusted annually to keep up with inflation.
 This starts with the Fight for $15 but does not end there.
 In some parts of the country, a living wage is more than $15.

+The National Low Income Housing Coalition has a [calculator](http://nlihc.org/oor/ "calculator") that shows the minimum wage necessary for a family to rent a two-bedroom apartment and have their housing cost be no more than 30% of their income.
+In Pennsylvania the average is more than $18.
+Here in our district, some areas are even higher.
+You would have to work 103 hours/week at the current minimum wage to afford a two-bedroom apartment, on average, in PA.

 **Infrastructure**:  President Trump, Paul Ryan and Brian Fitzpatrick promised a jobs bill to rebuild our crumbling roads, bridges, power grid and other infrastructure.
 Where is it?
 I would work to write and pass such a bill.